Bleeding first aid knowledge

-(1) Hemostatic dressing: Use sterile gauze or a clean towel or cloth to fold into a pad that is slightly larger than the wound, cover the wound, and use a bandage or tape to fasten it.
-However, this method should not be used when there are suspected bone fractures or foreign bodies.
+(1) pressure bandage hemostasis: with sterile gauze or clean towel, cloth folded into a slightly larger than the wound pad, cover the wound, in the use of bandages or cloth tape tied.
+However, this method should not be used when there is a suspected fracture or foreign body in the wound.

-(2) Hemostatic hemostasis: According to the direction of the arteries, in the proximal part of the bleeding wound, pressing the artery with a finger can temporarily stop the bleeding and use it for bleeding of the head, neck, and limbs.
+(2) finger pressure hemostasis: according to the direction of the artery, at the proximal end of the bleeding wound, the finger is pressed against the artery to temporarily stop bleeding, and it is mostly used for arterial bleeding of the head, neck and limbs.

-(4) For patients with internal hemorrhage or suspicious internal hemorrhage, make the patient absolutely still and raise the lower extremity and quickly send the patient to the nearest hospital for treatment.
+(4) For patients with internal bleeding or suspicious internal bleeding, make the patient absolutely quiet, raise the lower limbs, and quickly send the patient to the nearest hospital for treatment.

 (5) minor wound bleeding can be cleaned with clean water, dry back cover disinfection dressing.